 It's normal for your dog to cough every now and then.
 It's part of everyday life for an animal that can sniff 4 to 6 times per second.
-But if your dog does it a lot or can’t seem to stop, you may have a sick pup, and he may need treatment.
+But if your dog does it a lot or can’t seem to stop, you may have a sick pup, and they may need treatment.

 What’s Behind the Cough?